Top 10 Malaga Shopping Spots

 When it was built at the end of the 19th century, this was the most elegant street in Spain and it still counts as one of the most exclusive in the country.
 Make this marble-lined pedestrian street your first stop for clothes shopping in Malaga.

-Main shops – Spanish chain stores such as Mango, Massimo Dutti (with a new giant store at the south end of the street), Woman’s Secret, Bimba and Lola are joined by Swedish brands COS and & Other Stories.
+Main shops – Spanish chain stores such as Mango, Massimo Dutti (with a giant store at the south end of the street), Woman’s Secret, Bimba and Lola are joined by Swedish brand COS.
 If you’re looking for Zara (also recently expanded), pop into Calle Liborio García on the left as you walk up Calle Larios.
-Women’s lingerie buyers are spoilt for choice – Larios is home to Victoria’s Secret, Oysho, Etam and Women’s Secret.
+Women’s lingerie buyers are spoilt for choice – Larios is home to Victoria’s Secret, Oysho, Tezenis and Women’s Secret.

 Top tip – most shops open all day from around 10am to 9pm.
 For a quieter look round the shops go at Spanish lunchtime (2-4pm).